-The journey with Santa starts at the quaint train station in Elbe.
-We suggest arriving a good 30 minutes before the scheduled departure to get checked in and watch the train approach.
+The journey with Santa starts at the North Pol…er… quaint train station in Elbe.
+We suggest arriving a good 45 minutes before the scheduled departure to get parked, checked in and watch the train approach.
 It’s one of those moments where feeling small is an understatement, and your little engineers will stare wide-eyed for good reason.
 To add to your special experience, head up to the engine car and hop on board as it turns around for the next adventure.
 The engineers are psyched to share their passion for trains with passengers (remember, they’re volunteer hobbyists!).
 And they can answer all kinds of questions from curious minds, little or big.
 They love to share stories, so get ready to geek out with those who live the dream!

 Good to Know

-1. Plan for about 2 hours round-trip on the train, and about 2 hours each direction if you’re driving down from the city.
+1) Plan for about 2 hours round-trip on the train and about 2 hours each direction if you’re driving down from the city.
 This is an all day, weekend adventure that’s worth the trip!

-3. Expect spotty cell service and Wi-Fi for the trip.
-This can either be the perfect excuse to unplug and enjoy the ride, or it can mean a little planning ahead when it comes to downloads meant to occupy the littles.
+3) Expect spotty cell service and Wi-Fi for the trip.
+This can either be the perfect excuse to unplug and enjoy the ride or it can mean a little planning ahead when it comes to downloads meant to occupy the littles.

-Mount Rainier Scenic Railroad
+Mt.
+Rainier Scenic Railroad

-54124 Mountain Highway East
+54124 Mountain Hwy E.

 Elbe, Wa 98330